Ward 3 Tucson City Council Candidate Pool Is Filling Up

 Business owner Tom Tronsdal and attorney Paul Durham both announced bids for the north-central Ward 3 seat.

-The two Democrats join property manager Morgan Abraham and teacher Felicia Chow
+The two Democrats join property manager Morgan Abraham and teacher Felicia Chew

 as in August's Democratic primary to replace Uhlich, who is stepping down after 12 years on the council.

-Note: Correction: This post has been updated to correct the spelling of Felicia Chew's name.